tilek/about-me/my_startup_ideas.md

 # Tier 1 - Meta challenges.

-## Goal: Metasystems that help every individual and humanity as a whole.
+## Goal: Sociopolitical systems help every individual and humanity as a whole are adapted everywhere.
   - Better version of capitalism or a brand new system
   - Better version of democracy or  abrand new system